 So what comes under the scope of this legislation, what type of Japanese e-commerce will be affected?
 Well, there is a clear definition of e-commerce as services supplied via electric and telecommunication networks, excluding those ancillary to other transactions.

 Affected services, therefore, are the cross-border supply of digital books, music downloads, and advertising via the internet or telecommunications to Japanese-based consumers.

 Japanese “B2B transactions” are services that are clearly for businesses, concerning the nature, terms, etc., of the services provided (e.g. the provision of advertisement).
 Other transactions are “B2C transactions” (e.g. the provision of digital books and music), where a ‘non-taxable’ person i.e. not a business is the end consumer.

-From October 1, 2015, a foreign business providing B2C electronic commerce to Japanese residents will have to account for JCT.
+Since October 1, 2015, a foreign business providing B2C digital services to Japanese residents will have to account for JCT.

-Here are some of the precise details included in the new legislation:
+Here are some of the precise details included in this legislation:

 The Japanese government also plans to publish more English-language materials relating to the new JCT on their METI website in the near future.